linklist2/PIAFusion_pytorch/README.md

 # PIAFusion_pytorch

+The Chinese version of the README.md could be found in []

 This is **unofficial** pytorch implementation of “PIAFusion: A progressive infrared and visible image fusion network based on illumination aware” by [linklist2](https://github.com/linklist2).

 Official **tensorflow implementation** of this paper and more details could be found in **[PIAFusion](https://github.com/Linfeng-Tang/PIAFusion)**.